 Of course, you can set the sale price for a particular day(s).
 Once you set the main price, you can schedule a discount price for a limited time.
 Giving you an example, the regular price of a product is $100.
 You can set 20% off only for today.

 To manage the inventory, first, define the SKU, which is a short form of Stock Keeping Unit.
-It’s a unique identifier which refers to the amount of stock for the products you keep in your store.
+It’s a unique identifier that refers to the amount of stock for the products you keep in your store.

-The next part is setting the status of stock, which comes in three phases: In Stock, Out of Stock, and On Backorder.
+The next part is setting the status of the stock, which comes in three phases: In Stock, Out of Stock, and On Backorder.

 Let’s fill out the next section (Shipping) with the weight and dimensions of the product.
-If your product is intangible and has no physical attribute, then select Virtual option from the top boxes.
+If your product is intangible and has no physical attribute, then select the Virtual option from the top boxes.
 The shipping tab will disappear afterward. ⬆️

 Step F – Setting upsells and cross-sells